Anton-Tarazi/CSESProblemSet/GraphAlgorithms/notes.md

 Union find.

 **Flight Routes Check**

+Simplified Kosaraju.
+First run topo sort of reversed graph to find a vertex in the sink SCC of the original graph.
+Then run dfs from this sink scc.
+If every vertex is discovered, then the graph has one SCC so can travel from any city to any other.
+If after this some vertices are not discovered, then there is more than one SCC- specifically, there is no path from the sink vertex to this one.

 **Planets and Kingdoms**

+Classic Kosaraju's algorithm.
+First run topological sort on reversed graph to determine order in which to process planets.
+Then process planets in increasing reversed topological order, running dfs, to determine/ store which SCC they are in.

 **Giant Pizza**

+Create a graph where for each clause A or B add edges, ~A -> B, ~B -> A. Perform Kosaraju's algorithm on graph and if A and ~A are in the same SCC, then a solution is impossible.
+Otherwise assign values to variables in reverse topological order of SCC (can do this during Kosaraju since it already processes SCC's in reverse topological order).

 **Coin Collector**

 Note that able to collect every coin within a strongly connected component.
 So use Kosaraju's